Fresh Fun Flavor

 🎁Gift Idea

-🧊 Storage & Meal Prep Tips
+🧊 Storage & Meal Prep

-Store it in an airtight container at room temperature for up to 3 to 4 weeks.
+Room Temp/Pantry: Store it in an airtight container at room temperature for up to 3 to 4 weeks.
 Just make sure it’s completely cooled before sealing it up so trapped steam doesn't turn your crunch into mush.

 Can I make this Granola nut free?

-Of course, simply swap the almonds with coconut, more pepitas, or sunflower seeds.
+Of course!
+Simply swap the almonds with coconut, more pepitas, or sunflower seeds.

 Can I jazz it up if "healthy" isn't my reason for making this recipe?